Can Forced Rehab Work if the Addict Doesn’t Want to Go?

 The Long-Term Strategy

-Forced rehab should be considered the start of a long-term strategy of getting clean.
+Forced rehab should be considered the start of a long-term plan of getting clean.
 Even if the first try turns out to be a disaster, the process of overcoming the troubling addiction can at least start.
 Obviously, there is no way a person is going to be able to detox and clean up unless he/she commences with rehab.
 Family members should try to avoid dwelling on any perceived “failures” of a first or second rehab stint.